 Tracking cookies collect and process data about visitors’ internet behavior.
-With this data, website owners get insights on their visitors’ personal preferences and behavior over time.
+With this data, website owners get insights into their visitors’ personal preferences and behavior.

-This knowledge can be used to target the visitors with personal advertisements.
+This knowledge can be used to target the visitors with personalized advertisements.

-Because of the personal data processing website must – according to the GDPR – ask visitors for permission to place tracking cookies on their computers and smart phones.
+Because of the personal data processing, the website must – according to the GDPR – ask visitors for permission to place tracking cookies on their computers and smart phones.

 A checkbox with cookies pre-selected in the cookie banner is not allowed (see ruling).